 Wanting to help a friend who was slowly going blind, Seiichi Miyake used his money to create tactile bricks (also known as tenji blocks) so visually impaired pedestrians could be alerted to upcoming dangers such as pavement curbs or platform edges at train stations.
 Developed in 1965, the yellow bumpy surfaces, featuring dots and bars, were installed along a highway near a school for the blind in Okayama two years later.
 The following decade, all Japan National Rail platforms were mandated to include the invention.
 Tactile paving eventually became commonplace in western countries in the 1990s.

 Known as the inventor of karaoke, Daisuke Inoue was described in Time magazine as “one of the most influential Asians of the 20th Century.”
 In 1971, his band provided back-up music at clubs for businessmen wanting to take to the stage.
 Asked by a client to accompany him on a business trip in 1971, he was unable to attend.
 Instead, however, he supplied a recorded tape.
 Realizing its potential, the drummer made a karaoke machine out of a car stereo, coin box and amplifier that he then rented to bars in Kobe.
 As he didn’t patent the invention, Inoue missed out on millions.
+You can even enjoy karaoke while also riding one of Japan’s state-of-the-art trains.

 6. Cassette Player